python/cpython/Doc/library/ast.rst

 .. function:: literal_eval(node_or_string)

-   Evaluate an expression node or a string containing a Python literal or container display.
+   Evaluate an expression node or a string containing only a Python literal or container display.
 The string or node provided may only consist of the following Python literal structures: strings, bytes, numbers, tuples, lists, dicts, sets, booleans, ``None`` and ``Ellipsis``.